leaysgur/slides/docs/techfeed_experts_night-4/index.md

 ## Partial hydration to the rescue 🚒

-Instead of page-level(full), why not perform component🏝-level(partial) hydration?
+Instead of full(page-level), why not perform partial(component🏝-level) hydration?

 - Minimum size of JS are used
   - 0-JS by default 👌
-- Non-blocking, isolated hydration in parallel 🔜
+- Non-blocking, isolated hydration in parallel 🔀
-- Bonus: Lazy loading ✨
+- Bonus: Lazy loading + hydration ✨
   - With `requestIdleCallback()`
   - If `matchMedia()` matches
   - When visible w/ `IntersectionObserver`